Matthew Stafford: 2021 season: Super Bowl LVI

 Stafford made his Rams debut during Sunday Night Football against the Chicago Bears.
 Stafford threw for 321 yards and three touchdowns with a career-best 156.1 passer rating as the Rams won 34–14, earning NFC Offensive Player of the Week for the first time since the 2009 season.
 Against the Tampa Bay Buccaneers, Stafford threw for 343 yards, and four touchdowns as the Rams won 34–24, earning his second NFC Offensive Player of the Week honor of the season.
 Against the Seattle Seahawks in Week 5, despite injuring his finger, Stafford threw for 365 yards, a touchdown, and an interception as the Rams won 26–17.
 In Week 7, Stafford threw for 334 yards and three touchdowns in a 28–19 win against his former team, the Detroit Lions.
-Starting in Week 13, Stafford helped lead the Rams to a five-game winning streak to aide in playoff positioning.
-Despite a loss in Week 18 to the 49ers, the Rams won the NFC West in Stafford's first season with the team.
+Starting in Week 13, Stafford helped lead the Rams to a five-game winning streak to aid in playoff positioning.
+Despite a loss in Week 18 to the San Francisco 49ers, the Rams won the NFC West in Stafford's first season with the team.
 Stafford set franchise records for pass completions, pass attempts, and passing yards and tied Kurt Warner's mark for passing touchdowns in a single season.
-He threw for 4,886 yards, 41 touchdowns, and an NFL leading 17 interceptions thrown as the Rams finished with a 12–5 record.
+He threw for 4,886 yards and 41 touchdowns, but also an NFL-leading 17 interceptions thrown as the Rams finished with a 12–5 record.

-In the Wild Card Round of the playoffs, Stafford earned his first postseason victory in the 34–11 win over the Arizona Cardinals, throwing for 202 yards and two touchdowns, along with 22 rushing yards and scoring a rushing touchdown for the first time since 2016.
-In Stafford's first career Divisional Round appearance, he threw for 366 yards and two touchdowns and rushed for a touchdown in the 30–27 win against the Tampa Bay Buccaneers.
+In the Wild Card Round of the playoffs, Stafford earned his first postseason victory with a 34–11 win over the Arizona Cardinals, throwing for 202 yards and two touchdowns, along with 22 rushing yards and scoring a rushing touchdown for the first time since 2016.
+In Stafford's first career Divisional Round appearance, he threw for 366 yards and two touchdowns and rushed for a touchdown in the 30–27 win against the defending champion Tampa Bay Buccaneers.